Auto Loan Calculator

 About This Calculator

-The Auto Loan Calculator is your essential tool for making smart car financing decisions.
-Whether you're buying a new vehicle, a certified pre-owned car, or a used automobile, understanding your monthly payment and total interest costs before visiting the dealership puts you in control of negotiations and helps you avoid common financing traps.
+An auto loan calculator shows your exact monthly car payment, total interest cost, and how much car you can realistically afford — before you set foot in a dealership.
+Whether you're buying a new vehicle, a certified pre-owned car, or a used automobile, understanding your financial commitments in advance puts you in control of negotiations and helps you avoid common financing traps.

 The Auto Loan Payment Formula